Welcome to my site!

 I have been teaching since 1994.
 I offer a variety of classes for both the public, apprenticeship and continuing education for Asian medicine and nutrition practitioners.
 Watch for dates of upcoming classes and workshops.

-‰ program—Begins in August 2017.
+Everyday Living 12-Week Program—Begins in August 2017.
 This program is ideal for ‘lay person’ or practitioner alike.
 Participants will learn the foundational theories of Asian medicine and nutrition and how to apply them to their every day lives.

 Amma Apprenticeship–As an AOBTA Certified Instructor I offer apprenticeship training in Amma Therapy.
 Apprentices commit to a course of study that meets the AOBTA’s required 500 hour for national certification.
 I am looking at starting a new group in 2018.